isomerpages/mlaw-corp/news/speeches/_posts/2017-09-22-Keynote-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-at-Society-of-Project-Managers-22nd-Anniversary-Dinner.md

 ---
-layout: post
-title: Keynote Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at Society of Project Managers' 22nd Anniversary Dinner
+title: 'Keynote Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at Society of Project Managers'' 22nd Anniversary Dinner'
 permalink: /news/speeches/keynote-speech-by-ms-indranee-rajah--senior-minister-of-state-fo
 breadcrumb: Speeches
-collection_name: news

 ---

 22 Sep 2017 Posted in [Speeches](/news/speeches)